The goals for week 2 lab are:

 (Although in this tutorial, you will note that you just set up a virtual environment in your home directory.
 This should work just fine for us, for now.)

 You can figure out details eventually.
 For now just bear in mind that virtual environments are a solution to a problem that you are very likely to encounter in the future.
-You can find a friendly explanation here, and official documentation here.
+Here are both a friendly explanation, and official documentation.

 Go to week02-python-and-jupyter